zmyer/graal/docs/reference-manual/languages/jvm/operations.md

 # Failed to write core dump.
 Core dumps have been disabled.
 To enable core dumping, try "ulimit -c unlimited" before starting Java again
 ```
 Here we see that the crash happened in a different method than the first crash.
-As such, we expand the filter argument to be `-Dgraal.MethodFilter=NodeLIRBuilder.matchComplexExpressions,AMD64HotSpotLIRGenerator.getResult`
+As such, we expand the filter argument to be `-Dgraal.MethodFilter=
+NodeLIRBuilder.matchComplexExpressions,AMD64HotSpotLIRGenerator.getResult`
 and run again.

 When the VM crashes in this way, it does not execute the shutdown code that